prettydiff/share-file-systems/documentation/commands.md

    - Returns results in the default format, but only containing artifacts containing the search token.
 If the 'search' argument is not provided the search function will not be applied.
 1. `share directory source:"my/directory/path" relative`
    - The relative argument provide relative paths from the source path instead of absolute paths.
+1. `share directory source:"my/directory/path" sort:"file-system-type"`
+   - Sort the output according to a supported sorting convention.
+The argument must begin with 'sort:' followed by a support value that may or may not be quoted.
+Supported values are: 'alphabetically-ascending', 'alphabetically-descending', 'file-extension', 'file-modified-ascending', 'file-modified-descending', 'file-system-type', 'size-ascending', 'size-descending'

 ## firewall
 Opens the firewall for this application.
 Currently only supporting Windows Defender Firewall.